15 Ways to Celebrate World Kindness Day in Your Preschool Classroom

 Leading up to World Kindness Day, talk with children about what it means to be kind.
 As a class, commit to putting those ideas into action by taking the “Kindness Pledge” together.
 There are several versions of the pledge available, but simpler is better for preschoolers.
 Teacher Tipthis simple free version rhymes!

 Are you looking for a fun kindness activity for your preschoolers?
-Download this cute and free activity!
-And stay tuned for a big announcement about our kindness curriculum launch!
+Download this cute and free activity from Kindness Connections!

 After pledging allegiance to kindness, children can officially become Random Acts of Kindness Activists, also known as RAKtivists.
 Preschool RAKtivisits may be little, but they can make a big difference in the world.
 Smiling at a stranger, giving someone a compliment, and offering to help a person in need are all things even the youngest RAKtivists can achieve.